FrancesCoronel/personal-website-v3/site/content/adventures/2016-04-07-awesome-web-dev-tips-fullstack-academy.md

 ### No more sudo.

-Type this in your Terminal app so you don’t have to type sudo before every npm install command.
+Type this in your Terminal app so you don't have to type sudo before every npm install command.

 `sudo chown -R $(whoami) ~/.npm`